GameDistribution/tubia-walkthrough-videos/README.md

 }(document, 'script', 'tubia-playerjs'));
 ```

 You can also initialise the Tubia instance by simply (re)creating it.
 This is useful for when you want to load Tubia within a web application.
+Just make sure you pass the options as arguments in the constructor, instead of binding them to the window element.
+Otherwise the instance would auto initialise.
 ```
 new Tubia.Player.default({
     "container": '[YOUR CONTAINER ELEMENT ID HERE]',